You better hid the scenery, because this guy will chew it up.

 is clearly having the time of his life in the role.
 That’s the beauty of this

-character, he can be terrifying and hilarious all at once, making him the
+character, as he can be both terrifying and hilarious all at once, making him the

 perfect villain for curry to bring to life.
 He’s got that creepy voice, the